• Skip to primary navigation

 • So when you peel the skin off before boiling, you're not only losing fiber, but you are also exposing some phytonutrients that can be damaged by heat.

-• If, however, your recipe demands peeled sweet potatoes, boil them then, peel them thereafter, this way you'll be peeling the thinnest outmost skin.
+• If, however, your recipe demands peeled sweet potatoes, boil them and then peel them thereafter; that way, you'll be peeling the thinnest outmost skin.

 Boiling whole sweet potatoes

-• If you have a big pot, then don't cut your sweet potatoes, this way you'll minimize the loss of minerals and vitamins.
+• If you have a big pot, then don't cut your sweet potatoes; this way, you'll minimize the loss of vitamins.

 • However, it would be better to choose medium sweet potatoes for boiling recipes so that you don't have to cut them.